KonstantinHoffmann/LanguagePhylogenies/README.md

 ### The priors

 In this tab we include all our prior knowledge about the evolutionary process to the model.
 First we need to select a tree prior.
 There are a lot of possibilities, from a simple Yule model to a complex Birth-Death Skyline model.
-We would like to try a Birth-Death model with contemporaneous sampling as all our language data is from present date.
+Which one to choose heavily depends on the data.
+We want to include the knowledge that we may not have sampled all languages and some languages may have gone extinct.
+Also we don't have any old languages included.
+A Birth-Death model with contemporaneous sampling incorporates all these things.

 > Click on the tab `Priors` and select `Birth Death Skyline Contemporary BDSParam` from the drop down menu.